-Ed Zigler, PhD, is a Sterling Professor of Psychology, Emeritus at Yale University; Director, Emeritus, of the Edward Zigler Center in Child Development and Social Policy at Yale University; and Co-Director of the Zigler Center Head Start Unit.
-Dr. Zigler is a former Board Member of ZERO TO THREE.
+Ed Zigler, PhD, was a Sterling Professor of Psychology, Emeritus at Yale University; Director, Emeritus, of the Edward Zigler Center in Child Development and Social Policy at Yale University; and Co-Director of the Zigler Center Head Start Unit.
+Dr. Zigler was also a Board Member of ZERO TO THREE.

 Contributions to the Field

-Dr. Zigler continues his lifetime interest in the motivational determinants of children’s performance and the influence of life circumstances on children’s behavior and development.
-This work includes the effects of socialization settings, child care, schools, intervention programs, and family factors.
-A major branch of Zigler’s studies and writings concerns the development of social action programs to meet the needs of children and their families.
+Dr. Zigler dedicated his life to furthering our understanding of the motivational determinants of children’s performance and the influence of life circumstances on children’s behavior and development.
+His work studied the effects of socialization settings, child care, schools, intervention programs, and family factors.
+A major area of Zigler’s studies and writings concerned the development of social action programs to meet the needs of children and their families.

 In 1970, Dr. Zigler was named by President Nixon to become the first Director of the Office of Child Development and Chief of the U.S. Children’s Bureau.
 He was responsible for administering the nation’s Head Start program and led efforts to conceptualize and mount other innovative programs such as Home Start, Education for Parenthood, the Child Development Associate and the Child and Family Resource Program.